-Audit & Risk Committee and Risk Management
+Audit, Standards and Risk Panel (ASRP) and Risk Management

-The Audit & Risk Committee (A&RC) is a sub-committee of the Transport Officers Board.
-Its principal role is to assure the Board that the basic processes of internal control, risk management and corporate governance are in place and operating effectively.
+The Audit, Standards & Risk Panel is a sub-committee of the MCA Audit, Standards & Risk Committee (AS&RC).
+Its principal role is to assure the AS&RC and ultimately the MCA Board that the basic processes of internal control, risk management and corporate governance are in place and operating effectively.